Early Termination of Probation

 Even though the judge can't prohibit early termination, a defendant can do this to himself by agreeing to "No early term" as a condition of the plea agreement.
 So, if you've agreed (via a plea agreement) to "no early term" in your plea agreement, we cannot ask to break this agreement later.
 Sorry.

 In order to speed up this process, it is helpful to obtain a letter from the probation officer verifying that all terms and conditions are completed and paid in full, and that probation is in good standing.
-Please remember that even if probation recommends early termination (that’s rare, by the way), an early termination is a matter of grace with the court.
+Don't assume that your probation officer is your friend.
+Often, probation officers claim that they'll "put in for early termination."
+You'll be waiting forever.
+The government does nothing quickly, and some judges ignore probation's requests, and wait for a more "official" request that can only come in the form of a motion.
+Please remember that even if probation recommends early termination (that’s rare, by the way), an early termination is a matter of grace with the court if the request falls outside of the mandatory early termination requirements found in 948.04.
 As such, a judge’s denial of an early termination is cannot be appealed (See Ziegler v.
 State, 380 So.2d 564 (Fla.
 3d DCA 1980) “[s]ince the authority conferred upon the court by Section 948.05 is entirely a matter of grace, we hold that an order denying relief is non-appealable.”
 The opposite result was found in Enea v.
 State, holding that a judge must at least consider early termination on its merits and cannot, as a rule, simply deny such requests.
 171 So.
 3d 219 (Fla.
 5th DCA 2015)).

 We recommend that you contact us 6 to 8 weeks prior to the half way point of the probation term.
 Of course, some cases qualify for termination before the halfway point, so if there’s any doubt about this, simply pick up the phone and criminal defense attorney John Guidry will run thru the options with you.
 The call is free, of course….A Final Bit of Irony